Quartz Mineral Properties, Facts and Varieties

 Rose Quartz

 Pink translucent stone with a massive crystal habit.
-Pink quartz, which is a slightly different variety, is far more scarce and forms individual crystals.
+Pink quartz, a slightly different variety, is far more scarce and forms individual crystals.
 Unlike rose quartz, it also fades when exposed to UV light.
 Individual crystals in rose quartz have never been found.

 Rock Crystal